morewings/cra-template-quickstart-redux/README.md

 ## Motivation

 I use Create React App pretty much often.
-But I hate to write same boilerplate code again and again.
+But I hate to write same boilerplate code to make Redux working and configure some other useful stuff again and again.
 This template contains test and eslint configurations and Redux boilerplate code, required for rapid start of your fabulous project.

 ## Available Scripts